 - 2. Category II wetlands include: - a.
 Forested wetlands in the floodplains of rivers; - b.
-Mature and old-growth forested wetlands over \(\frac{1}{4} \) acre with fast-growing trees; - c.
-Vernal pools; and

-- d.
-Wetlands that perform functions well (scores between 51-69 points). - 3.
+Mature and old-growth forested wetlands over 1⁄4 acre with fast-growing trees; - c.
+Vernal pools; and - d.
+Wetlands that perform for all functions scores between 19 to 21 points or having "Special Characteristics" identified in the rating system. - 3.
 Category III wetlands include: - a.
 Vernal pools that are isolated; and - b.
-Wetlands with a moderate level of functions (scores between 30-50 points).
+Wetlands with score between 16-18 points or more for all functions identified in the rating system.